MaxVanRaden/Gaffney-Orthotics-Capstone-Project/README.md

 ### defines.h

 For accuracy purposes, a lot of this code uses stdint.h types such as uint8_t etc. in order to guarantee that an int has exactly the amount of bits you want it to have.
-I used #defines to abbreviate these type names.
+It uses #defines to abbreviate these type names.

 ```cpp
 //These are guaranteed to always be the same length.